Student Rights and Responsibilities

 Restitution, punitive, disciplinary, corrective or educational actions by the University may be required if a student is determined to be in violation of the Standards of Conduct or if his/her actions may endanger the property or well-being of individuals (including themselves) or organizations.

 The Student Appeals Board may be convened to consider cases of alleged misconduct in which a student appeals the charges of misconduct brought against him/her.
-These are cases in which a student wants to request a review of Sanction Levels IV - VII imposed by a department or University personnel, or cases in which a student feels persons or agencies at the University have violated his/her rights.
-The Student Appeals Board is composed of faculty, staff and students.
-Students may elect to adjudicate an appeal through a University Administrator rather than the Student Appeals Board.
+These are cases in which a student wants to request a review of a case imposed by a department or University personnel, or cases in which a student feels persons or agencies at the University have violated his/her rights.

-Applications for hearing or appeal are available through the Dean of Students Office.
+Please contact the Dean of Students Office for more information regarding the request for an appeal.
 If the student complaint cannot be resolved after exhausting the institution’s grievance procedure, the student may file a complaint with the Arizona State Board for Private Postsecondary Education.
 The student must contact the State Board for further details: